Can Out-of-Domain data help to Learn Domain-Specific Prompts for Multimodal Misinformation Detection?: Related Work

 \section{Related Work}

-Here, we briefly describe the related work in MFND, self-supervised learning and prompt tuning. \\ \\ {\bf Multi-modal Fake News Detection:} Recently due to the rapid spread of fake news using out-of-context real images and texts/captions, researchers have started to address this socially relevant important problem. \cite{SAFE} proposed the SAFE framework for the MFND task, which first utilises Text-CNN and VGG \cite{vgg} model for extracting features from the texts and their associated images and then calculate the similarity which is used to predict the fake news.
-Similarly, \cite{spotfake} use BERT \cite{bert} as text encoder to extract textual features and use VGG-19 as image encoder to extract visual features and then finally fuse them together for classification.
-Most of these existing methods fail to perform well on unseen events. \cite{EANN} suggested an approach in which they trained an event discriminator network concurrently with multi-modal fake news detector.
-This network was designed to eliminate event-specific characteristics while retaining the common features shared among different events. \cite{cross_domain_FND} proposed a framework to jointly preserve domain-specific and cross-domain knowledge in news records to detect fake news from different domains by using combination of domain-specific and cross-domain features in the model.
-Furthermore, it presents an unsupervised method for choosing a subset of unlabeled, valuable news records to be labeled manually.
-In~\cite{Meta_neural_process}, meta-learning and neural process methods are integrated to achieve high performance even on events with limited labeled data.\\
+Here, we briefly describe the related work in MFND, self-supervised learning and prompt tuning. \\ {\bf Multi-modal Fake News Detection:} To address the MFND task,~\cite{NewsCLIPpings} proposed NewsCLIPpings dataset, derived from VisualNews~\cite{Visual_news}, and suggested using CLIP and VisualBERT feature extractor.
+SAFE~\cite{SAFE} utilizes Text-CNN and VGG \cite{vgg} model for extracting features from the texts and images which are then used to predict the fake news.
+Similarly, \cite{spotfake} use BERT \cite{bert} and VGG-19 to extract textual and visual features and then fuse them for classification.
+Most of these methods fail to perform well on unseen events. \cite{EANN} trained an event discriminator network concurrently with multi-modal fake news detector to eliminate event-specific characteristics while retaining common features among different events. ~\cite{cross_domain_FND} jointly preserves domain-specific and cross-domain knowledge in news records to detect fake news from different domains.
+In~\cite{Meta_neural_process}, meta-learning and neural process methods are integrated to achieve high performance even on events with limited labeled data.